-- o Vigo Primary School
+- Vigo Primary School

 - Knights Enham Primary School

-- o The Refuge
+- The Refuge

-- o Portway Primary School
+- Portway Primary School

-- o The Skateboard park
+- The Skateboard park

 All children attending camps should make their own way to and from these pick points.
 In exceptional circumstances where a parent is unable to ensure that the child can safely reach a pick-up point Kids on Track will organise a volunteer or taxi.